 Overview

-Dermabrasion is a procedure in which the skin is cooled and then a specialized high-speed rotary instrument is used to "sand" the skin.
-This abrasive or planing action improves your skin contour as a new layer of skin replaces the treated skin, resulting in a smoother, refreshed appearance.
+Dermabrasion is a procedure in which your skin is cooled and then a specialized, high-speed rotary instrument is used to “sand” the skin.
+This abrasive or “planing” action improves your skin contour as a new layer of skin replaces the treated skin (resulting in a smoother, refreshed appearance).

 Dermabrasion can improve acne scars and scars resulting from accidents or disease.
-Dermabrasion does cause crusting of the skin and does require downtime.
-Once the skin is healed in approximately one week, it is left red as it would be following a chemical peel, laser peel or other resurfacing technique.
+Dermabrasion does cause crusting of the skin and requires downtime.
+Once the skin’s healed in approximately one week, it appears red, just like it would after a chemical peel, laser peel or another resurfacing technique.
 Performed by a cosmetic surgeon at Cleveland Clinic Cosmetic & Plastic Surgery Center, dermabrasion can also treat other skin conditions, such as tattoo scars, wrinkles, age (liver) spots and other skin lesions.

-Microdermabrasion (also known as “power peel”) involves using tiny crystals that are sprayed on the skin, which helps treat superficial skin problems like fine lines, dull skin, brown spots, mild acne scars, age spots and sun-damaged layer of skin.
+Microdermabrasion (also known as “power peel”) involves using tiny crystals that are sprayed on your skin, which helps treat superficial skin problems (such as fine lines, dull skin, brown spots, mild acne scars, age spots and sun-damaged layers of skin).
 Microdermabrasion causes no bleeding and requires minimal downtime.
-Skin care specialists at Cleveland Clinic Cosmetic & Plastic Surgery Center are experts at delivering this non-surgical, non-chemical procedure.
+Skin care specialists at Cleveland Clinic Cosmetic & Plastic Surgery Center are experts at delivering this nonsurgical, nonchemical procedure.

 Why choose us?